 In 2014, Shouta Aoi was cast in the musical adaptation of Phantasy Star Online 2.

 Phantasy Star Online 2: On Stage counted with Aoi as Takuya.
 An interesting fact: Aoi was cast for this musical in 2014.
 A year later, he was cast in the anime series as Itsuki Tachibana.

 In 2014, Aoi was cast as the protagonist in the musical, PRINCE KAGUYA.

 The musical counted with dance and singing performances and was really popular to the point that DVDs of it were released – a note that stage plays or musicals getting a DVD or BD release is a rare feat.

 Shouta Aoi continued in a streak of being cast in historical-inspired plays.
 He was cast in Relic: Tale of the Last Ninja alongside fellow male seiyuu Kazuhiko Inoue and Yuichi Nakamura.

 In 2016, Aoi joined the cast of Retsu!
 Bakafuki! alongside fellow male seiyuu and stage actors, Genki Okawa, Yuki Fujiwara, Toshiyuki Toyonaga and seiyuu, Yuto Suzuki.

 In a change of setting, Aoi joined the cast of the recitation x orchestra play, The Little Prince.

-He was casted alongside fellow male seiyuu Toshiki Masuda, Toshiyuki Toyonaga, Chiharu Sawashiro, Haruki Ishiya, Yuichiro Umehara, Shun Horie and Tomoaki Maeno.
+He was cast alongside fellow male seiyuu Toshiki Masuda, Toshiyuki Toyonaga, Chiharu Sawashiro, Haruki Ishiya, Yuichiro Umehara, Shun Horie, and Tomoaki Maeno.